mathigon/hilbert.js/README.md

 ## Open Issues

-Note: this library is still under development, and not ready for production use.

 * [ ] Support for functions with subscripts (e.g. `log_a(b)`).
 * [ ] Support for super+subscripts (e.g. `a_n^2` or `a^2_n`).